-- 47. To impose a similar degree of constraint on movement into and out of Chungary, if she were outside the Guidelines Area, as it is proposed to impose Hwithin the Guidelines/Reductions Area, it would be necessary to develop constraints on the following lines: - (a) Movement within Hungary.
-1 Brigade/Regt. or more notification at start of movement - (b) Movement from Hungary into the Guidelines/Reductions Area and/or vice versa. - (1) No movement permitted for period of 90 days or more. - (2) Movement of forces of the size shown below will be permitted for a period of less than 90 days, subject to advanct notification as shown being given(1):
+- 47. To impose a similar degree of constraint on movement into and out of Hungary, if she were outside the Guidelines Area, as it is proposed to impose within the Guidelines/Reductions Area, it would be necessary to apply the more stringent constraints on the following lines: - (a) Movement within Hungary.
+1 Brigade/Regt or more notification at start of movement. - (b) Movement from Hungary into the Guidelines/Reductions Area and/or vice versa - (1) No movement permitted for period of 90 days or more. - (2) Movement of forces of the size shown below will be permitted for a period of less than 90 days, subject to advance notification as shown being given(1):